Wolfgang Amadeus Mozart: Family and childhood

-Wolfgang Amadeus Mozart was born on 27 January 1756 to Leopold Mozart (1719–1787) and Anna Maria, née Pertl (1720–1778), at Getreidegasse 9 in Salzburg.
-Salzburg was the capital of the Archbishopric of Salzburg, an ecclesiastic principality in the Holy Roman Empire (today in Austria).
+Wolfgang Amadeus Mozart was born on 27 January 1756 to Leopold Mozart and Anna Maria, née Pertl, at Getreidegasse 9 in Salzburg.
+Salzburg was the capital of the Archbishopric of Salzburg, an ecclesiastical principality within the Holy Roman Empire, located in what is now Austria.
 He was the youngest of seven children, five of whom died in infancy.
-His elder sister was Maria Anna Mozart (1751–1829), nicknamed "Nannerl".
+His elder sister was Maria Anna Mozart, nicknamed "Nannerl".
 Mozart was baptised the day after his birth, at St. Rupert's Cathedral in Salzburg.
-The baptismal record gives his name in Latinized form, as Joannes Chrysostomus Wolfgangus Theophilus Mozart.
+The baptismal record gives his name in Latinised form, as Joannes Chrysostomus Wolfgangus Theophilus Mozart.
 He generally called himself "Wolfgang Amadè Mozart" as an adult, but his name had many variants.

-Leopold Mozart, a native of Augsburg, then an Imperial Free City in the Holy Roman Empire, was a minor composer and an experienced teacher.
+Wolfgang's father, Leopold Mozart, a native of Augsburg, then an Imperial Free City in the Holy Roman Empire, was a minor composer and an experienced teacher.
 In 1743, he was appointed as the fourth violinist in the musical establishment of Count Leopold Anton von Firmian, the ruling Prince-Archbishop of Salzburg.
 Four years later, he married Anna Maria in Salzburg.
 Leopold became the orchestra's deputy Kapellmeister in 1763.
 During the year of his son's birth, Leopold published a violin textbook, Versuch einer gründlichen Violinschule, which achieved success.

-When Nannerl was 7, she began keyboard lessons with her father, while her three-year-old brother looked on.
+When Nannerl was seven, she began keyboard lessons with her father, while her three-year-old brother looked on.
 Years later, after her brother's death, she reminisced:

 He often spent much time at the clavier, picking out thirds, which he was ever striking, and his pleasure showed that it sounded good. ...
 In the fourth year of his age his father, for a game as it were, began to teach him a few minuets and pieces at the clavier. ...
 He could play it faultlessly and with the greatest delicacy, and keeping exactly in time. ...
 At the age of five, he was already composing little pieces, which he played to his father who wrote them down.

 These early pieces, K. 1–5, were recorded in the Nannerl Notenbuch.
 There is some scholarly debate about whether Mozart was four or five years old when he created his first musical compositions, though there is little doubt that Mozart composed his first three pieces of music within a few weeks of each other: K. 1a, 1b, and 1c.

 In his early years, Wolfgang's father was his only teacher.
 Along with music, he taught his children languages and academic subjects.
-Solomon notes that, while Leopold was a devoted teacher to his children, there is evidence that Mozart was keen to progress beyond what he was taught.
+The biographer Maynard Solomon notes that, while Leopold was a devoted teacher to his children, there is evidence that Mozart was keen to progress beyond what he was taught.
 His first ink-spattered composition and his precocious efforts with the violin were of his initiative and came as a surprise to Leopold, who eventually gave up composing when his son's musical talents became evident.